PREPARE THE WAY OF THE LORD

 Like John the Baptist, we must be careful not to bear or answer any title or name that would constitute a distraction to our divine mission in the world, or that which would draw or divert people’s attention and affection to us rather than to Christ.

-We must constantly, consistently or continually remember that we are in the world, not to make ourselves known to people or to draw people’s attention and affection toward us, but to make Christ known to people and to draw people’s attention and affection to Christ alone.
+We must constantly, consistently or continually remember that we are in the world, not to make ourselves known to people or to draw people’s attention and affection toward ourselves, but to make Christ known to people and to draw people’s attention and affection to Christ alone.

 Second, John the Baptist was pleased to decrease so that Christ may increase.